Kenyan election in facts and figures

 William Ruto, 55, served as a lawmaker and agriculture minister before becoming deputy president in 2013.
 The ambitious rags-to-riches politician is running for the United Democratic Alliance (UDA) pledging to fight for “hustlers” trying to make ends meet.

-Raila Odinga, 77, is the veteran opposition leader now backed by longtime rival Kenyatta and is running under the Azimio la Umoja-One Kenya Coalition.
-The former prime minister has previously lost four shots at the presidency in 1997, 2007, 2013 and 2017.

-George Wajackoyah, 63, a Nairobi street kid turned eccentric lawyer and former spy, is running for the Rastafarian-inspired Roots Party, campaigning on a pledge to legalise marijuana, export hyena testicles and snake venom to China.
+George Wajackoyah, 63, a Nairobi street kid turned eccentric lawyer and former spy, is running for the Rastafarian-inspired Roots Party, campaigning on a pledge to legalise marijuana and export hyena testicles and snake venom to China.

 David Mwaure, 65, is a senior lawyer and ordained minister running on the Agano (Swahili for “covenant” or “promise”) Party ticket.